ben-grande/qubes-bitcoin/README.md

 This work is unfinished, do not use it unless you are a developer.

+It was made at a time before I new Salt.
+It has a lot of documentation and commands to be run, but it may take some time to setup.
+Last tested in 2022.

 ## Table of Contents
 <!-- vim-markdown-toc GFM -->